 The typical Caribbean cuisine is an excellent merger of various unique cultures that have systematically combined to establish an exclusive style of delicacies that is accepted and enjoyed all over the world.
 The vast majority Caribbean dishes were substantially influenced by the arrival of several dissimilar individuals visiting the isles, from Britain, folks from Spain, Africans, Far East as well as Indians.
 A significant number of these people carried herbs, spices and also flavorings with them to replicate their unique styles of food preparation, however, when combined with the local Caribbean meals it, therefore, shaped several astonishingly distinctive dishes.
-Below are some popular dishes that are served in Caribbean restaurants.
+Below are some popular dishes that are served in Caribbean restaurants in St. Louis.

 Caribbean Food St. Louis